-On October 12, 2001, Governor Davis signed into law Assembly Bill 540, which adds a new section to the California Education Code.
-It creates a new exemption from payment of nonresident tuition for certain nonresident students who have attended high school in California and received a high school diploma or its equivalent.
-This law provides an exemption from paying non-resident fees, however, it does not give the student resident classification status for any other purpose.
-Students who receive this exemption would be required to establish residency for any state-funded program (EOPS, BOGW, Financial Aid).
+On October 12, 2001, Governor Davis signed into law Assembly Bill 540, which added a new section to the California Education Code.
+It created a new exemption from payment of nonresident tuition for certain nonresident students who have attended high school in California and received a high school diploma or its equivalent.
+The exemption was expanded in 2012, 2014, and 2018.
+This law provides an exemption from paying non-resident fees.
+However, it does not give the student resident classification status for any other purpose.
+Students who receive this exemption may qualify for some state-funded programs (EOPS, BOGFW, Financial Aid).

 CAN IT WORK FOR YOU?

 Read the following questions and answers to find out